itsyourstruly/apollo/README.md

 Write quick notes, "Jot".

-Hold any file to move/share it, "Box".
+Store any file to move/share it, "Box".

 Start a stopwatch or timer with HUD, "Chrono".

+Quickly open your favorite apps, "Launcher".

+Open a bookmarked website in your browser, "Bookmarks".

 --